-Bake up an easy and comforting loaf of bread today with this no-yeast High Altitude Beer Bread!
+Bake up an easy and comforting loaf of bread today with this Whole Wheat Beer Bread!

 This post was originally published on March 30, 2020.
-It was updated with additional recipe information on September 29, 2020.
+It was updated with additional recipe information and new photos on November 16, 2020.

 Bread is in high demand these days and so is yeast.
-So let's bake up our own homemade bread with this No-Yeast High Altitude Beer Bread Recipe.
+So let's bake up our own homemade bread with this No-Yeast Whole Wheat Beer Bread Recipe.
 It requires only pantry staples, butter, and a can of beer and is ready in under 45 minutes.
 Do yourself and your family a favor and make a loaf today!

 Baking is hot right now.
 Literally and figuratively.
 I've heard friends across the country sharing how their local stores are sold out of baking goods.
 Everything from brown sugar and oil to flour and butter are clearing out quickly each day.